 We offer courses at two levels:

 – tango canyengue 1 and 2.

 In the tango course La Baldosa (paving stone) the emphasis is entirely on the compact yet relaxed dancing in a very limited space.
 That is often the case during the crowded hours of the salon.

 We dance on Di Sarli’s music from his ‘spicy’ period.

 Tango by Pepito

 Pepito Avellaneda (real name José Domingo Monteleone – 1996 †) is a dancer of the ‘Orillero’, the poor neighbourhoods.
+He is known as ‘the King of the Milonga’.
 He is a renowned maestro and was our teacher from ’91-’96.
 In Tango of Pepito we learn our students his way of dancing.
 Pepito lives on!

-We dance on the ‘spicy’ music of Troilo.
+We dance in this course on his beloved music: the spicy music of Troilo.